evil-shrike/SourceFilesProcessor/README.md

 Example: "*.cs" or "*.cs,*.java,*.js"

 ### fixEncoding
-Switch to enable fixing encoding of all files to utf-8 (if it defers).
+Switch to enable fixing encoding of all files to utf-8 w/o BOM by defaulut (if it defers).

+### useBom
+Switch to enable fixing encoding of all files to utf-8 with BOM.

 ### addHeader
 A path to a text file (in utf-8) with a header to add to all files.